IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 Other sources will act as a Care Services Selective Suppliers to update the Health Worker Registry content.
-Figure 4.1.3-1 shows a federated system of servers sending their content to a Federated Health Worker Registry using ITI-91 and a mobile app querying health worker data using ITI-90.
+Figure 4.1.3-1 shows a federated system of servers sending their content to a Federated Health Worker Registry using Request Care Services Updates \[ITI-91\] and a mobile app querying health worker data using Find Matching Care Services \[ITI-90\].
 Each server can also pull the full combined data set from the Health Worker Registry as a Care Services Update Consumer as needed.